open-formulieren/open-forms/PROJECT_GOVERNANCE.md

 * Coordinating security issues and bug report follow-ups
 * Coordinating responses to inquiries
-* In the event of prolonged discussions or disputes, maintainers (among others) may request a decision from the community council.
+* In the event of prolonged discussions or disputes, maintainers (among others) may request a decision from the SC.

 The current maintainer of this project is [Maykin](https://www.maykin.nl).
 For more in-depth information about the tasks, activities, responsibilities and